dedis/cothority/omniledger/README.md

 ```

-During verification, the verifier then can do the following:
+During verification, the verifier then can do the following to make sure that the
+key/value pair returned is valid:

 1. Verify the inclusion proof of the key in the merkle tree root of the collection.
 This is described in the [colleciton](#collection) section.